- Download our Jakarta Schools Guide

 Climate in Jakarta

-Jakarta's tropical climate is hot and humid year-round, with little variation in temperature from month to month.
+Jakarta’s tropical climate is hot and humid year-round, with slight variations in temperature from month to month.
 Plentiful sun hours and warm sea temperatures throughout the year make beach-going and island-hopping an ideal pastime.

 ►Read more about Getting Around in Jakarta